BhallaLab/almirah/docs/source/tutorial.rst

 		  - "mice-{mice}/day-{day}/mice-{mice}_day-{day}_imaging-{imaging}{extension}"

 Here, contents enclosed in ``{}`` represent that these are tag values.
-A :class:`~File` in ``almirah`` is associated with a bunch of tags.
-It is possible to provide more details on tags regarding valid values, the default value, and if the :class:`~Tag` is mandatory.
+A :class:`~layout.File` in ``almirah`` is associated with a bunch of tags.
+It is possible to provide more details on tags regarding valid values, the default value, and if the :class:`~layout.Tag` is mandatory.

 Building paths
 ~~~~~~~~~~~~~~

 Now that we have the basic :doc:`writing-configs/specification`, we
 can build valid paths by providing the required tags.
 Tags are
-`key`:`value` pairs that convey an information regarding the file.
+*key*:*value* pairs that convey an information regarding the file.
 For
 our decided path, the tags we require for path building are ``mice``,
 ``day``, ``imaging``, and ``extension``.